 After college, I joined The Barbarian Group, a digital advertising agency in NYC.
 Although I spent most of my days creating awesome things on the Internet for clients like Samsung, Quaker, GE, and Pepsi, I carved out time to kick ass on the agency’s ping-pong, bowling, and kickball teams.

 When I’m not busting my eardrums rocking out to death metal or making lists of the lists I need to make, I can be found, camera in hand, eating my way across whatever city I’m in.
 Like nearly everything I love to do, I take my passion for food to a completely ridiculous level.
-I’ve made a habit of photographing every dish at every meal and sharing it with my followers on the social network Foodspotting and my personal food blog Winston Wanders.
+I’ve made a habit of photographing every dish at every meal and sharing it with my followers on Instagram and my personal food blog Winston Wanders.